FraserW123/airline_project/README.md

 |Chicago O'Hare International      | 97               |
 |Dallas Fort Worth Regional        | 96               |
 |Douglas Municipal                 | 74               |

-### TO DO
-- Discuss key insights drawn from EDA and potential challenges with the dataset (e.g., class imbalance, highly correlated features).

 ## Data Preprocessing
 Our dataset did not include any missing values, so we did not need to perform any data imputation or removal.
 For the categorical variables we opted to use label encoding over one-hot encoding because the features DEPARTING_AIRPORT and PREVIOUS_AIRPORT contained many unique values.
 This was not ideal as it created hundreds of additional columns, due to how one-hot coding creates a separate column for each category.